kottster/kottster/docs/security/authentication.md

 ### Token-based flow

-When users authenticate, they receive JWT tokens that your self-hosted app validates locally.
-Your app verifies these tokens without needing to communicate with our servers for each request, ensuring fast performance and reducing external dependencies during normal operation.
+When users authenticate, they receive JWT tokens stored in localStorage.
+For each request, your Kottster app validates the token and fetches the user's current permissions from our external service.

-**How token verification works**: Your Kottster app can verify tokens issued by out paltform because the secret key used for token signing is stored in both our platform database and your app configuration.
-This shared secret enables your app to validate tokens independently while maintaining security.
+Permission data is cached for several minutes to reduce external API calls and improve performance.

-## Trade-offs of this approach
+## Strengths and limitations

 ### Benefits